 Our planet is wonderful.
-Vast open landscapes, dense rain forests, colorful coral reefs, dry mountain regions and muddy wetlands.
+Vast open landscapes, dense rain forests, colorful coral reefs, dry mountain regions, and muddy wetlands.
 Majestic whales, mysterious lemurs, colorful birds, intelligent dolphins.
 You name it – we have it all.
-To keep the diversity on our planet and leave nature room to flourish, we have to protect some spaces and look into our own consumer lifes.
-Much of our flora and fauna has fallen victim to the industrialization of humankind and the ever spreading exploitation of natural resources.
+To keep the diversity on our planet and leave nature room to flourish, we have to protect some spaces and look into our own consumer lives.
+Much of our flora and fauna have fallen victim to the industrialization of humankind and the ever-spreading exploitation of natural resources.
 Overexploitation will ultimately lead to a collapse as many examples have shown.
-In contrast to that we can start using nature’s resources in a sustainable way and keep them for future generations.
+In contrast to that, we can start using nature’s resources in a sustainable way and keep them for future generations.

 Rising sea levels, depleted fish stocks, dead zones in the oceans, habitat degradation, poverty and slave working conditions in third world countries are all a product of humankind.
 People in developed countries have a strong responsibility to help wherever possible and it is very important to know that our wallet is our weapon and our consumer behavior the ammunition.
 By making a choice, we actively help to make a change.
 We do have the power to change the market!
 Either are you activist or a non-activist – so chose wisely and do your share!